etkitech/etki_JS/algos/week1-030920/DryingPotatoes.md

 Write function potatoes with

-int parameter p0 - initial percent of water- int parameter w0 - initial weight -
+#int parameter p0 - initial percent of water
+#int parameter w0 - initial weight
-int parameter p1 - final percent of water -
+#int parameter p1 - final percent of water

-potatoesshould return the final weight coming out of the oven w1 truncated as an int.
+potatoes should return the final weight coming out of the oven w1 truncated as an int.

 Example:
 potatoes(99, 100, 98) --> 50